docker/docs/docker-hub/access-tokens.md

       ![](images/PAT-Menu.png)

 5. You can view the following permissions from the drop-down:
- - Read, Write,Delete: Read, Write, Delete tokens allow you to manage team members.
+ - Read, Write, Delete: lets you to manage team members.
 This is an admin privilege.
- - Read & Write: Read & Write tokens allow you to push images to any repository managed by your account.
+ - Read & Write: let you to push images to any repository managed by your account.
- - Read Only: Read-only tokens allow you to view, search, and pull images from any public repositories and any private repositories that you have access to.
+ - Read Only: lets you to view, search, and pull images from any public repositories and any private repositories that you have access to.
- - Public Repo Read-Only: Public Repo Read-only tokens allow to view, search, and pull images from any public repositories.
+ - Public Repo Read-only: lets you view, search, and pull images from any public repositories.

- **Note**:
+ >Note:
  All users have acccess to Read, Write, and Delete.
-Only paid users have access to  Read & Write, Read-only, and Public Repo Read-Only.
+Only paid users have access to Read & Write, Read-only, and Public Repo Read-only.

 6. Copy the token that appears on the screen.
 Make sure you do this now: once you close this prompt, Docker will never show the token again.